sans-ui-org/sans-ui/src/routes/(section)/components/link/+page.md

 ## External

-Link has `external` prop to defines if the Link is an extrnal link.
+Use the `external` prop to indicate an external link, which typically opens in a new tab:

 <Link external={true} href="https://github.com/s-ui-org/s-ui">This is an External link to the our Github page</Link>